stephengodderidge/learn-git/README.md

 ## Step 6: Push your local feature branch to your remote repo (your fork)
 Now that you have your changes committed, you need to _push_ those changes to your remote repository, which is a fork of the original `learn-git` repository.
 At the end of this step, your remote repository will include your feature branch.

 1. Check which branch you're on by running `git status`.
-If you're not on your feature branch, go ahead and checkout that branch.
+If you're not on your feature branch, go ahead and checkout that branch with `git checkout my-animal`.
 2. Run `git push`.
 Git should automatically display a message similar to:
     ```
     The current branch my-animal has no upstream branch.